-“The Buyers’ offer is contingent upon a satisfactory inspection within 7 (or _____ ) days.
+“The Buyers’ offer is contingent upon a satisfactory inspection within 7 (or _____ ) working days.
 Upon receipt of the results of such inspection, the Buyers may request in writing at any time within the agreed period that the Sellers make certain repairs or that the Sellers reduce the sales price to compensate for such defect(s).
 Such a request to repair or reduce the price does not terminate the contract and the Sellers shall have _____ days from receipt of such request to agree to make such repairs or reduce the sales price.
 If the Sellers do not agree, the Buyers shall have _____ days to waive the contingency and accept the property “as-is” or to declare the contract null and void. “

 The contingency expiry date

 Setting the date that a home inspection contingency should be released depends on the contingency you negotiate with the seller.
 It may not automatically expire unless you take a specific action such as signing a contingency release.
 That is if a release is part of the contingency agreement.
 Therefore, if it expires before you have it inspected, you lose the right to have the home inspected.

 When your sales contract has a home inspection contingency, it is important to conduct the inspection as soon as possible.
-I may recommend that you call an electrician to do further investigation of the wiring in the ceiling space.
-However, for example, you might have to contact several electricians before finding someone available in the time frame you need.
+I may recommend that you call a roofing contractor to do further investigation of a problem in the ceiling space.
+But, for example, you might have to contact several roofing contractors before finding someone available in the time frame you need.

 Therefore, it is very important to keep the seller and agent in the picture of what is happening.
-You should advise the seller on your decision to continue, negotiate a better sales price or withdraw from the purchase contract before the expiry date.
-If you don’t you may have to honour the conditions of the sale.
+Furthermore, you should advise the seller on your decision to continue or to negotiate a better sales price or whether you intend to withdraw from the purchase contract before the expiry date.
+If you don’t, you may have to honour the conditions of the sale.

 Types of Home Inspections